chartjes/atthekeyboard/source/_posts/2017-09-14-how-a-grumpy-programmer-wires-their-home.md

 ---
 layout: post
-title: "How a Grumpy Programmer wires their home"
+title: "How a Grumpy Programmer wires their home for internet"
 author: Chris Hartjes
 date: 2017-09-14
 comments: true